TrevinoParker7/Data-Exfiltration/README.md

      ```

 4. **📝 Response:**
    - Shared findings with the manager, highlighting automated archive creation and no immediate signs of exfiltration.
-Awaiting further instructions.
+The device was isolated, awaiting further instructions.

+---

 ---